ethercreative/yii2-sendgrid/README.md

 # yii2-sendgrid
-Simple SendGrid wrapper for sending only
+Simple SendGrid wrapper for sending and global unsubscribe

 Do not use this extension